-After returning to his hat-trick scoring ways last weekend, Erling Haaland is well on course to set two single-season Premier League goalscoring records.
+After returning to his hat-trick scoring ways last time out, Erling Haaland is well on course to set two single-season Premier League goalscoring records.

 The Manchester City forward produced his fourth treble of the season in the 3-0 victory over Wolverhampton Wanderers, leaving him only one shy of Alan Shearer's record of five hat-tricks in a single Premier League campaign, set in 1995/96.

-Haaland bounced back following his longest run without a goal for the club, 333 minutes in all competitions, by netting Man City's second in their 4-2 turnaround win over Tottenham Hotspur last Thursday.
+Haaland bounced back following his longest run without a goal for the club, 333 minutes in all competitions, by netting Man City's second in their 4-2 turnaround win over Tottenham Hotspur in Matchweek 20.

 He is nine clear of his nearest rival, Harry Kane, in the race for this season's award.

 Haaland's remarkable feats so far mean he is well on course to break the single-season Premier League goalscoring records over both 38 and 42-match campaigns.

 Liverpool star Salah currently holds the record for the most goals in a 38-match season, with 32 in 2017/18, while Andrew Cole and Shearer, in 1993/94 and 1994/95 respectively, hit 34 goals each.